 “This greater understanding of how much energy is being used and when allows a business to reduce their consumption.
 In tandem with being more sustainable, it reduces costs while doing so.”

 According to Jerromes, energy monitoring through smart meters is the key to better understanding the energy cost.
 “Along with smart metering technology, Pinergy also provides sector-specific advice and energy use coaching from a dedicated energy advisor,” he adds.
 “We differentiate ourselves from other utilities by partnering with our clients to take the data we have delivered through Pinergy Smart Business, our unique smart meter based energy supply service, to highlight opportunities to reduce consumption.

 “This will vary from business to business, with some needing a solar solution or others modernising their heating solutions, while for many the change to informed energy consumption data is already a huge step forward.
-This model of Supply, Analyse, and Advise which we use to help businesses make data driven decisions on their energy use is the biggest change that many will find when they move to Pinergy.”
+This model of Supply, Analyse, and Advice which we use to help businesses make data-driven decisions on their energy use is the biggest change that many will find when they move to Pinergy.”

 Extract from Business Plus, October 2020